Kairos Press

 “The best analysis of the debate on the battlefield's location.”

-Richard Holmes, War Walks (1997, BBC Books)
+Richard Holmes, War Walks (1997, BBC Books).
+Richard Holmes is President of the Battlefields Trust.

 Price including UK Postage: £5.95